Register your company in Hong Kong with our Special Anniversary discount!

 Forming the Articles Of Association

-Once it is registered, then they will typically refer to an accountant, lawyer, or perhaps both to make sure that they understand how the company will grow and what it might look like in the future.
+Once registered, they will typically consult an accountant, lawyer, or perhaps a company secretary to make sure that they understand how the company will grow and what it might look like in the future.

-Once everything is finalized, the personal information of the directors and the address of the business are placed down.
+Once everything is finalized, the personal information of the directors and the business address are recorded.

 Perhaps the company is moving to a new address, or the structure of the business has changed.

-This typically means a 75% vote for the new changes, and then the new articles get sent to the companies house.
+This typically means a 75% vote for the new changes, and any legal statement signed to reflect these changes is also filed with the Companies House.

 What Do the Articles of Association Do?